EdDataScienceEES/tutorial-sroles1/README.md

 - To be able to plot diferent types of multi-dimentional data using the approaches shown including 'workarounds' to problems associated with diferent plot types
 - To understand the uses, benefits and limitations of using interactive graphs
 - To practice data wrangling and exploration techniques useful when handling multi-dimentional data
+## Repo Folder Structure
+- data contains all data sets used for the tutorial
+- docs contains the tutorial script files
+- scripts contains all the original scripts used to generate the code used in the tutorial
 ## Requirements
 - Software: R Studio